jcblw/distance.js/README.md

 A Small Utility to calulate distance from a latitude and longitude points.

+> Warning Javascript in general is not the greatest at math when dealing with large numbers...
+You have been warned

 ```javascript
 Distance().from([lat, lng]).to([lat, lng]).unit('miles')
 // returns kilometers by default